top of page

 There are several ways to protect yourself:

-2. If outdoor air conditions are improper, keep windows and doors closed and install a portable air filtration system with a HEPA filter or rated for PM2.5 particles.
+• Install a portable air filtration system with a HEPA filter or rated for PM2.5 particles.

-3. If you have to go outside, wear a mask that can block PM2.5 particles (N95 or KN95).
+2. If you have to go outside, wear a mask that can block PM2.5 particles (N95 or KN95).

-4. If using an air conditioner, set it on the recirculation setting.
+3. If using an air conditioner, set it on the recirculation setting.

 bottom of page